szmarczak/http2-wrapper/README.md

 Type: `number`<br>
 Default: `Infinity`

-The maximum amount of sessions per origin.
+The maximum amount of sessions in total.

 ##### maxFreeSessions

 Type: `number`<br>
 Default: `1`

-The maximum amount of free sessions per origin.
+The maximum amount of free sessions in total.
+This only applies to sessions with no pending requests.

+**Note:** It is possible that the amount will be exceeded when sessions have at least 1 pending request.

 ##### maxCachedTlsSessions